 Both the Flash and EEPROM memory arrays can be programmed using the serial SPI bus while RESET is pulled to GND.
-The serial interface consists of pins SCK, MOSI (input), and MISO (output).
+The serial interface consists of pins SCK, MOSI (input) and MISO (output).
 After RESET is set low, the Programming Enable instruction needs to be executed first before program/erase operations can be executed.

-NOTE, in Table 107 on page 251, the pin mapping for SPI programming is listed.
+Note: In Table 92, the pin mapping for SPI programming is listed.
 Not all parts use the SPI pins dedicated for the internal SPI interface.